How to watch Microsoft's Inside Xbox stream: Forza 4, Xbox updates and more

-The open-world Forza game's launch will be the stream's main focus, but Microsoft says the show will be debuting a handful of other Xbox news tidbits - including, the company told us, a major announcement they can't event hint at.
+The open-world Forza game's launch will be the stream's main focus, but Microsoft says the show will feature a handful of other Xbox news tidbits -- including, the company told us, a major announcement it can't event hint at.
 Want to tune in?

-You can watch the show right here at 1pm PT on September 25th.
+You can watch the show right here at 1 p.m.
+PT Tuesday.

 Can't wait?
-Head over to Xbox's Mixer or their Twitch channel to catch the pre-show - the team has taken over Goodwood Estate in Britain to talk about classic cars and show off some of the game's most iconic vehicles.
+Head over to Xbox's Mixer or Twitch channel to catch the pre-show.
+The team has taken over Goodwood Estate in Britain to talk about classic cars and show off some of the game's most iconic vehicles.

 Discuss: How to watch Microsoft's Inside Xbox stream: Forza 4, Xbox updates and more